MILAN-NZIGIYE/TD/README.md

 • 👀 I’m interested in ...
 A lot of the emerging tech

-• 🌱 I’m currently learning ...
+• 🌱 I’m currently persueing ...
 Information Management